Mloweedgar/zanzibar-model/docs/model_recommendations.md

-# Zanzibar FIO Model – Plain-Language Recommendations
+# Zanzibar FIO Model – Recommendations

-## Why you are reading this
 The current model structure (how it calculates and spreads contamination) is fine, but the inputs we have do not carry the signal we need.
 To make the model useful for ranking risky areas, we need a few concrete data upgrades.
 This note explains what, why, and how we would use them in simple terms.

 ## What already works
 - The math steps are sensible: estimate germs released → fade with distance → dilute by how much water is pumped.
-- The code is ready to accept better inputs without a rebuild; we can plug new tables in and rerun.
+- The code is ready to accept better inputs; we can plug new tables in and rerun.

 ## What is missing (and examples)
 1) **How water really moves underground**